Application Strategy 2023: Montana Mule Deer

 Hunters in this point range do have a few more options although these will still be highly limited.
 Nonresidents will now see a few more districts available with 100% odds, which can be an attractive use of points.
 These will primarily consist of units where the trophy potentials will be slightly higher than what can be found in the general units.

-At this point level, both resident and nonresident applicants are within striking distance of HD 202 although odds for some of the other remaining tags will still be under 10%.
-This can be a good use of points, but hunters should be aware that this will be a very physical hunt.
+At this point level, both resident and nonresident applicants are within striking distance of HDs 202 and 210 although odds for some of the other remaining tags will still be under 10%.
+This can be a good use of points, but hunters should be aware that these are both a physical hunt.
 Trophy potential is high while deer densities are very low and nothing will come easy.

-What can I expect with 10 or more deer bonus points?
+What can I expect with 10 or more bonus points?

 At this point level, residents and nonresidents are nearing the maximum point capacity.
 Applying for anything other than the top-tier districts will merely result in burning points on hunting districts that could be drawn on far less.
 Odds will still be steep, but your odds simply won’t improve beyond this point with Montana’s drawing system.